Vaanmathi2004/core_java/16_type_conversion_casting_java.md

 - The result will not be stored in byte variable as it extents the range.
 - In java, the result value will be promoted into integer value and can be stored in integer variable.
+- Type promotion refers to the conversion from lower to higher datatype.
 ___

 - Casting concept is important in OOPs.